w3f/research/docs/polkadot/implementors-guide/guide.md

 These two pipelines sum up the sequence of events necessary to extend and acquire full security on a Parablock.
 Note that the Inclusion Pipeline must conclude for a specific parachain before a new block can be accepted on that parachain.
 After inclusion, the Approval Process kicks off, and can be running for many parachain blocks at once.

-[TODO Diagram: Inclusion Pipeline & Approval Processes interaction]
+[TODO Diagram: Inclusion Pipeline & Approval Subsystems interaction]

 It is also important to take note of the fact that the relay-chain is extended by BABE, which is a forkful algorithm.
 That means that different block authors can be chosen at the same time, and may not be building on the same block parent.
 Furthermore, the set of validators is not fixed, nor is the set of parachains.
 And even with the same set of validators and parachains, the validators' assignments to parachains is flexible.
 This means that the architecture proposed in the next chapters must deal with the variability and multiplicity of the network state.